kaisenlinux/manpages-dev/packages/clamscan.md

        --heuristic-scan-precedence[=yes/no(*)]
               Allow  heuristic  match  to  take  precedence.
 When enabled, if a heuristic scan (such as phishingScan) detects a possible virus/phish it will stop scan immediately.
 Recom‐ mended, saves CPU scan-time.
 When disabled, virus/phish detected by heuristic scans will be reported only at the end of a scan.
-If an archive contains both a  heuristically detected   virus/phish,  and  a real malware, the real malware will be reported Keep this disabled if you intend to handle "*.Heuristics.*" viruses  differently from "real" malware.
+If an archive contains both a  heuristically detected  virus/phish, and a real malware, the real malware will be reported Keep this disabled if you intend to handle "Heuristics.*" viruses  differently from "real" mal‐ ware.
 If a non-heuristically-detected virus (signature-based) is found first,  the scan is interrupted immediately, regardless of this config option.

        --normalize[=yes(*)/no]
               Normalize (compress whitespace, downcase, etc.) html, script, and text files.
 Use normalize=no for yara compatibility.